 With treatment, the progress of MS may be slowed down, possibly leading to fewer relapses or a reduction in symptoms.
 Many may not be able to feel them working at all (as they are working behind the scenes to help slow disease), but sticking to a treatment plan is the best possible strategy for managing MS.

-To learn more about the benefits or early treatment, please visit the TREATING MS section of this website.
+To learn more about the benefits or early treatment, please visit the MANAGING MS section of this website.

 What forms or types of medication are available for MS treatment?

-There are three forms of therapy presently approved for use in Canada: oral medications, infusion treatments and injectable therapies.
+There are three forms of therapy presently authorized for sale in Canada: oral medications, infusion treatments and injectable therapies.

 Depending on the form of therapy selected, choices may range from: daily, multiple times a week, weekly, once every two weeks, monthly or once a year.
-The frequency in which medication is delivered is an important factor that should be considered when making treatment decisions.
+The frequency in which medication is delivered is one of many factors in making treatment decisions.

-To learn more about forms or types of medication available for use in Canada, please visit the TREATING MS section of this website.
+To learn more about forms or types of medication available for use in Canada, please visit the MANAGING MS section of this website.

 How will I know if my MS is getting worse?